CyberX-sec/Deauth-Detector-esp32-c3-mini/README.md

 # Deauth-Detector-esp32-c3-mini

-Simply, open arduino ide, plug in your esp32 c3 mini to the computer, choose the esp32 c3 divkit/port and upload the code !
+Simply, open arduino IDE, plug your esp32 c3 mini to the computer, choose the esp32 c3 divkit/port and upload the code !

 Connect to the access point ( wifi network ) that will appear
 - Network name : Cipher